MikeHankinson/Credit_Risk_Analysis/README.md

 ----------------------------------------------------------------------------------

 ## Overview of Loan Prediction Risk Analysis
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-In this assessment, machine learning models were applied to a large dataset in order to to build and evaluate loan risk factors.
+In this assessment, machine learning models were applied to a large dataset in order to build and evaluate loan risk factors.
 Multiple models and sampling techniques were employed to train and evaluate unbalanced class data.

 ## Data Sources and Coding File
 Data for analysis was proivided in a 91 kb csv file entitled **LoanStats_2019Q1.csv**.
 The file is located in   [a zipped repository](/Module-17-Challenge-Resources.zip).
 The file must be unzipped in order to complete the analysis.